m4schini/edeka-angebote/README.md

 # Getting Started with Edeka-Angebote

 This project is a simple frontend for the edeka-angebote react component.
-It needs a very simple backend to pass api request as edeka messed the allow control origin header up.
+It needs a very simple node server to pass api request because edeka has some weird `Access-Control-Allow-Origin` headers.

 ## Use Edeka-Angebote

 Open Website `<host>/?market=<marketId>`.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts